-There are significant differences between Indian GAAP, IND AS, US GAAP and IFRS.
+There are significant differences between Indian GAAP, US GAAP and IFRS.
 We urge you to consult your own advisors regarding such differences and their impact on our financial data.
-Accordingly, the degree to which the Indian GAAP or IND AS financial statements included in this Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian GAAP or IND AS, as the case maybe.
+Accordingly, the degree to which the Indian GAAP financial statements included in this Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian GAAP.
 Any reliance by persons not familiar with Indian accounting practices on the financial disclosures presented in this Prospectus should accordingly be limited.